saulvaldelvira/Morse/README.md

 Decoding the previous message <br>
 ![imagen](https://user-images.githubusercontent.com/84346214/206919032-669fb384-b689-4deb-b9fd-18e3fbec5473.png)

+  NOTE: When you input through the console, it reads lines until you input a blank like.

 ## saulv::Morse
 Apart from the executable aplication, you can download the "Morse.h" header file. <br>